 The Hand of the Cause Mullá ‘Alí-Akbar was well known as a Bahá’í by the people.
 For years, whenever he passed through the streets or the public squares, he would be abused with curses and foul words.
 A certain Mullá Riḍá was a neighbor of this Hand of the Cause and he started a campaign against the Faith.
 He maliciously attacked the Bahá’ís and encouraged the people to kill Bahá’ís and plunder their property.
 He singled out Mullá ‘Alí-Akbar for special attack.

-In order to protect this friend, the other Hands met in the house of Jináb-i-Ibn-i-Asdaq.
+In order to protect this friend, the other Hands met in the house of Jináb-i-Ibn-i-Aṣdaq.
 They consulted on what to do and concluded that during the first part of the month of Muḥarram, when religious sentiment among Muslims would be high, Mullá ‘Alí-Akbar should change his residence and make no public appearances until the period of commotion and chaos was over.

 They then invited the Hand to attend this meeting, and one of those present explained the results of the consultation.
 Mullá ‘Alí-Akbar showed himself to be the epitome of faith, devotion, and steadfastness.
 He smiled and said, “In His many Tablets, ‘Abdu’l-Bahá has advised us to observe wisdom.
 But this means submission, and not fear and hiding.
 It means solidarity in plans of action, truthfulness and forbearance, and that the seeds of faith should be sown in fertile soil.